maxray/maxray.github.io/_posts/2020-09-01-30-days-of-running.md

 ### What could possibly go wrong!
 After being 16 seconds off my personal goal of a 25min 5k before lockdown I haven't run since.
 So obviously the best way to jump start things is by trying to run in some form for every day in September.

 I like to have some accountability so decided to document each day here.
-The 30 days went by pretty quickly, one surprise was that there wasn't one rainy run in the whole month... in September! :S
+The 30 days went by pretty quickly, I only had a couple of days where I didn't fancy getting up to put my trainers on.
+One surprise was that there wasn't one rainy run in the whole month... in September! :S

 I had the company of my daughter on recovery runs as she is doing the c25k so got a bit of father/daughter bonding in as a bonus.